Revolutionary Workers League (Canada)

 The RWL was heavily influenced by the Socialist Workers Party of the United States.
 When the SWP moved away from Trotskyism in the early 1980s, a faction fight broke out in the RWL between supporters of the SWP and supporters of a Trotskyist position over the issue of Leon Trotsky's theory of permanent revolution and the nature of the Cuban Revolution.
 While the Trotskyists argued that Cuba was a deformed workers' state, the supporters of the SWP argued that Cuban Revolution was a full workers' revolution and that the Cuban state was a genuine workers' state.
 The Trotskyists were expelled beginning in the early 1980s and formed what became Gauche Socialiste in Quebec and Socialist Challenge in English Canada.
-In the late 1980s the RWL left the Fourth International and in 1990 it changed its name to the Communist League.
+In 1990, the RWL left the Fourth International and changed its name to the Communist League.